 nopERcart free shopping-cart

-Do you want to put up a simple store-front, but don't have CGI access to do it?
+Do you want to put up a simple store-front, but lack CGI access or expertise?
 Then this free JavaScript shopping-cart is exactly what you need.
 This software only needs JavaScript, which every browser supports these days.
 You won't have to become a database-administrator!
 Your products can be on many separate pages.
 This complete, simple, easy-to-use shopping-cart makes it easy to implement any e-commerce site.
 All that's required is pasting-in the supplied source-code on each page that customers can purchase products from, and revising the supplied shoppingcart.htm file to identify the payment-processor you've chosen.
+NopERcart by Eugene Reimer is an enhanced variant of nopcart v4.4.

 Who uses this shopping-cart?
 Some of the sites using it are: